A Bay of Fires Lodge 'en plein air'

 - Optional kayaking day

-- Two qualified guides for the duration of the walk.
+- One qualified guides for the duration of the walk.

 - Have a burning question?
 Check out our FAQ page, and if you need further help please don't hesitate to contact our friendly reservations team

 - Ready to start planning your next adventure and want to know what to bring.
 Check out our detailed gear list, including details on what's provided.
 If your unsure about anything on the gear list please call us or talk to you local outdoor adventure store.